Granite country. Cold winters. Perfect elevation.

 Wines with altitude that perfectly capture the essence of Preston Peak.

-Preston Peak’s Devil’s Elbow vineyard is located at Wyberba on Queensland’s Granite Belt.
+Preston Peak invites you to experience wines with altitude, grown on the Devil’s Elbow vineyard at Wyberba on Queensland’s Granite Belt.
 The vision of owner and self-confessed oenophile Ashley Smith was to produce an exceptional range of cool-climate wines from the vines, some of which are over 50 years old.

 At an altitude of 860 metres, and originally planted with mostly Chardonnay, the vineyard now boasts over a dozen varietals – both reds and whites – and continues to surprise and delight.